What was your total budget? Please give us a budget breakdown.

 Did you include any family heirlooms or special traditions?

 Yes.
-We did a Scottish tradition called a pinning of the tartan which enables Cory to where my family’s tartan from Scotland.
+We did a Scottish tradition called a pinning of the tartan which enables Cory to wear my family’s tartan from Scotland.
 I wore my Dad’s mom’s sapphire ring on my right pinkie as she has passed on.
 The night before we did another Scottish Tradition as my dad gave Cory a Basket Hilted Broadsword as a passing of responsibility.

 Do you have any advice for couples planning their weddings now?